ghgemmer/Halloween/README.md

 read/write operations to it.
 A constructor is added to the class Adafruit_BNO055_HalloweenProp dervied from this to additionally specify the I2C switch address and channel the IMU is at on that switch.

+## Tools

+All code was written
+using the UltraEdit text editor, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
+The Arduino IDE is also used to add new libraries as well as run the serial command/monitor that the user interfaces to the program with.
+The Arduino IDE was run on a laptop with a USB serial connection to the Arduino Mega 2560 board.

+Excel spreadsheets were used to manipulate captured playback data for incorporation into the program.
+See later on below for the exact procedure.

+Audacity was used to modify/create MP3 files used by the MP3 player.

+Visualize 3D Web serial visualizer (https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/webserial-visualizer) can be used to visualize the orientation of an IMU on a PC when using the Visualize3D serial command.
+It can also indicate the IMU calibration status on the PC.

 ## Serial Command Interface

 The user can control and monitor the program thru a serial command